UBIEEE/Getting-Started-2023/README.md

 ### Python

 Python is a powerful programming language that is used in many different applications.
 Python is a powerful tool that we will use to do data analysis.
-Python is also a dependency forYou can download Python from [here](https://www.python.org/downloads/).
+Python is also a dependency for PlatformIO is you chose to use it for your embedded firmware development.
+You can download Python from [here](https://www.python.org/downloads/).
 Make sure to download Python 3.9.6 or later.

 ### gcc